google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-four.md

     - "Catching, identifying, and removing potential accessibility roadblocks before they happen can improve your development process and reduce maintenance requirements."
 ---

 Accessibility is about understanding the experience of a diverse range of users.
 One popular type of software is the *screen reader*, a program that enables visually impaired people to use computers by reading screen text aloud in a generated voice.
-The user can control what is read by moving the cursor to a relevant area with the mouse or keyboard.
+The user can control what is read by moving the cursor to a relevant area with the keyboard.

-We asked Victor Tsaran to explain how, as a blind person, he accesses the web using a free screen reader for Windows called NonVisual Desktop Access, or NVDA.
+We asked Victor Tsaran to explain how, as a blind person, he accesses the web using a free screen reader for Windows called NonVisual Desktop Access, or <a href="http://www.nvaccess.org/" target="_blank">NVDA</a>.
+See <a href="https://www.youtube.com/watch?v=QW_dUs9D1oQ" target="_blank">this video</a> of Victor using NVDA.

 >I access the web using a screen reader that converts text and UI elements to descriptive text in either speech or braille form.
 For example, I would use NVDA to access the BBC.com website.
 >